netdata/netdata/docs/step-by-step/step-03.md

 on top of the hundred I have already?"

 We get it.
-That's why we built [Netdata Cloud](https://learn.netdata.cloud/docs/cloud/), which connects many distributed agents together for a seamless experience when monitoring an entire infrastructure of Agent-monitored nodes.
+That's why we built [Netdata Cloud](https://learn.netdata.cloud/docs/cloud/), which connects many distributed agents for a seamless experience when monitoring an entire infrastructure of Agent-monitored nodes.

 ![Animated GIF of Netdata Cloud](https://user-images.githubusercontent.com/1153921/80828986-1ebb3b00-8b9b-11ea-957f-2c8d0d009e44.gif)

 ## What you'll learn in this step

-In this step of the Netdata guid, we'll talk about the following:
+In this step of the Netdata guide, we'll talk about the following:

 -   [Why you should use Netdata Cloud](#why-use-netdata-cloud)
 -   [Get started with Netdata Cloud](#get-started-with-netdata-cloud)